-TFT Guide: Building Your Own Comps
+TFT Build Guide: How to Create Your Own Comps

 If you’ve been using tier lists or our website to look at team comps, you might have thought about trying to make your own team comps.
 Making a team comp is quite easy, but refining it to a point where it will actually be strong is the hard part.

 In this article, I’ll be going over how to build your own team comp.
 While you may not always create the next big meta comp, it can be really fun to use your own creation to play in games.

 Be sure to check that out if you like creating your own comps!